Service Level Agreements

 - Unplanned Outages or Updates: An unplanned service outage is a work that is unplanned due to an unforeseen event or urgent repair to prevent failure.
 Unplanned service outages are given priority (and communicated immediately) on a case-by-case basis depending on the type and urgency of the service failure.
 ITS responds to off-hours unplanned outages of an urgent nature using a service disruption escalation process.

 A maintenance window is a defined period of time during which planned outages\updates and changes to production services and systems may occur.
 Production means college\campus staff, faculty, and students depend on the service to complete their business and academic tasks and objectives.
 The purpose of defining standard maintenance windows is to allow clients of the service to prepare for possible disruption or changes.

 IT Plans system upgrades and updates outside of normal class schedules when possible.
 IT attempts to setup office computers and upgrades at a schedule that best suits our faculty and staff.
-We make every effort to be flexible when possible but when we are under a project deadline or we receive no response we are require to proceed.
+We make every effort to be flexible when possible but when we are under a project deadline or we receive no response we are required to proceed.

-Under cases of emergency IT might be required to run patches and updates on computers as required by College IT Policy.
+Under cases of emergency, IT might be required to run patches and updates on computers as required by College IT Policy.
 All faculty and staff are required to adhere and comply with all policies and procedures.

 Guidelines for IT Computer and Office Moves

 Request for Office Moves must be submitted at least 3 weeks in advance of the move is before a semester begins, and at least 1 week during any other times unless it is deemed an emergency.

 All office moves must be in the form of a ticket, which should be sent to email@example.com and IT Manager should be CC’d on the request.